kalaspuff/tomodachi/README.md

 `disabled` (and presumably add a log handler with another implementation).

-The `python` option isn\'t recommended, but available if required to use the loggers from Python\'s built-in `logging` module.
-Note that the built-in `logging` module will be used any way. as the library\'s loggers are both added as handlers to `logging.root` and has propagation of records through to `logging` as well.
+The `python` option isn't recommended, but available if required to use the loggers from Python's built-in `logging` module.
+Note that the built-in `logging` module will be used any way. as the library's loggers are both added as handlers to `logging.root` and has propagation of records through to `logging` as well.